 Marylyn Verna Drose's Obituary

-On Sunday, November 16, 2025, Marylyn Verna Drose was called to be with Jesus.
-She was born on July 30, 1940, at Kapiolani Hospital in Honolulu, HI.
+On Sunday, November 16, 2025, Marylyn Verna Drose was called to be with her Lord and Savior Jesus Christ.
+She was born on July 30th, 1940, at Kapiolani Hospital in Honolulu, HI.

-Art, music, dance, good food, and her favorite Korean soaps filled her life.
-She loved to draw and write poetry, always expressing herself with creativity and joy.
-Marylyn's favorite color was purple, a color that showed her vibrant spirit.
+Marylyn was also very proud of her Puerto Rican heritage.
+She loved the food, music, dance, and the rich history of her grandparents that came to Hawaii to work in the sugar plantation.
+She loved to draw and write poetry, always expressing herself with creativity and joy, and one of her biggest joys was watching her favorite Korean soap operas.
+Marylyn’s favorite color was purple, a color that showed her vibrant spirit.
+Marylyn always professed her love of God.
 She is now laughing in heaven, telling stories and making everyone smile with that unforgettable grin.
 Marylyn always spoke with pride about her children, grandchildren, and great-grandchildren.
+Marylyn also had a deep love for all her family, including aunts, uncles, cousins, nieces, nephews, and many close friends that she considered as family.
 She kept her pain to herself but gave her love openly.
 She made sure she looked presentable every day; her pride was great, even in hard times.
 She never had much money, but she had a heart richer than gold.
 Her kindness was endless, it made anyone around her feel rich to know her.
-She was proud of everyone in her family.

 Private service.